 WHY WE INVESTED

 Partisan gridlock has slowed campaign finance and election policy reform at the federal level — Common Cause Education Fund is committed to building bipartisan coalitions at the state and local levels to help make headway on these issues.
-While many groups are working in this critical area, Common Cause Education Fund has proven to have the vision and patience to remain at the forefront of this effort, developing a successful hybrid national and local model.
+At the national level, they are a key player in shaping conversations around voting.
+Leveraging their state offices and national membership, they continue to build local coalitions around many of the reforms that the Democracy Fund believes can strengthen our democracy.

 HOW TO GET INVOLVED